Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: State-of-the art

 Forging information has never been easier thanks to a range of free content-generation software.
 Moreover, with emerging technologies like \ac{IoT}, people is more exposed to being monitored.
 Furthermore, the capacity of \ac{AR} and \ac{VR} to imitate reality is growing and can be harmful, since immersive experiences are less subject to rational thinking and they amplify the effects of potential manipulations.

-In addition, \ac{NLP} and AI are expected to drive the upcoming counterfeit reality, where detecting manipulation will become almost impossible for people and more difficult for machines \cite{Kim2018}.
-For instance, \ac{DL} is being increasingly used to create models such as Generative Adversarial Networks (GANs) that enable realistic manipulations of image and video that are unrecognizable by both human and machines (i.e., deepfakes).
+In addition, \ac{NLP} and AI are expected to drive the upcoming counterfeit reality, where detecting manipulation will become almost impossible for people and more complicated for machines \cite{Kim2018}.
+For instance, \ac{DL} is being increasingly used to create models such as Generative Adversarial Networks (GANs) that enable realistic manipulations of image and video that are unrecognizable by both human and machines.

-The emergence of deepfakes will exacerbate significantly the impact of digital deception.
+Furthermore, the emergence of deepfakes will exacerbate significantly the impact of digital deception.
 Individuals, businesses and society as a whole may face novel forms of extortion as well as additional risks for democracy and national security.

-Several approaches have been described in the literature that make use of modern tools and techniques, and that combine technologies to tackle the problem of digital deception (e.g., network analysis, crowd-sourcing algorithms).
-On the one hand emerging technologies will make fake news significantly more successful but, on the other hand, the same technologies can help to tackle them (e.g., smart filtering) and leave traces that enable further investigation of malicious actions.